Things to do in Sydney in March

 The Sydney International Rowing Regatta is the biggest regatta in Australia attracting the best rowers from around globe.
 A highlight is when it’s ‘Aussie against Aussie’ as NSW beats all the other states to win the Interstate Regatta Trophy.
 Well maybe…

 Blue Mountains Music Festival, Katoomba – 13th to 15th March 2020

 Katoomba, the unofficial capital of the Blue Mountains, is playing host to a highly anticipated Folk and Blues Festival.
 Some wonderful musicians are expected to take part.
 This Folk and Blues extravaganza will have a number of undercover performance venues covering an expected 100 plus performances.
 Just follow this link for more information: www.bmff.org.au/

-Thirlmere Festival of Steam – Saturday, 4th March to Sunday, 5th March 2017
+Thirlmere Festival of Steam – 1st March 2020

 You might think, ‘steam trains – big deal’, but there’s more than hot air coming out of the Thirlmere Festival (weekend) of Steam.
 Saturday has interesting displays to enjoy along with a great opportunity to get close and personal with some historic steam trains.

 On Sunday cars make way for steam along with amusement rides, face painting, airbrush tattoos, music and entertainment.
 You might be able catch a train, steam naturally, from Sydney to get there.
 Also nearby are the Thirlmere lakes and Royal National Park to enjoy as well as some steamy events on the day before, so why not make a weekend of it?
 Follow the link below for more information.

 Penrith Working Truck Show – 29th March 2020